deepjavalibrary/djl/examples/docs/train_cifar10_resnet.md

 ## Run CIFAR-10 training using ResNet50

-The models we will use are available in the [DJL Model Zoo](../../model-zoo/README.md) and [MXNet Model Zoo](../../mxnet/mxnet-model-zoo/README.md).
+The models you use are available in the [DJL Model Zoo](../../model-zoo/README.md) and [MXNet Model Zoo](../../mxnet/mxnet-model-zoo/README.md).
 We can simply load and use them as follows:

 ### Using a DJL model from Model Zoo